Y8M13/ym-project-1-js/README.md

 # Tasks Manager

 ### OVERVIEW
 Task Manager will be used to create new tasks and keep a record of all tasks that have been loaded.
-This app will allow tasks to be created and tracked.

 ### FEATURES
 - Home Page (main page)